Artificial Hippocampus Networks for Efficient Long-Context Modeling: Experiments

 Beyond benchmark performance, we seek to understand how effectively AHNs compress and exploit out-of-window information.
 We probe the backward dynamics of AHN-augmented models by visualizing gradients of the self-distillation loss, which is formally defined by:

 where $f'(\cdot)$ and $f(\cdot)$ denote the teacher and student forward models, $h_{\text{AHN}}$ represents the compressed memory of AHN, $x_{\text{win}}$ are in-window token embeddings, and $x_{\text{out}}$ are out-of-window embeddings.
 Out-of-window tokens with small gradient magnitudes indicate that their information has already been well captured in AHN's compressed memory.

-As illustrated by the math example in Figure~\ref{fig:ahn_gradient}, AHN tends to preserve the information of mathematical symbols and numbers while neglecting less critical ones such as pronouns and special tokens, demonstrating its effectiveness as a targeted compression module.
+Figure \ref{fig:ahn_gradient} shows an example from AceMath-Instruct-Training-Data \citep{liu2025acemath}.
+The full sequence has 811 tokens, and we evaluate the AHN-augmented model using a 512-token sliding window (AHN activates once the context surpasses 512 tokens).
+The snippet shows the gradients for the first 139 tokens.
+As illustrated in Figure~\ref{fig:ahn_gradient}, AHN tends to preserve the information of mathematical symbols and numbers while neglecting less critical ones such as pronouns and special tokens, demonstrating its AHNs can learn to prioritize more informative tokens for storage.